HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Mobile devices show a similar pattern, with CDN performing better than Origin servers, but the overall negotiation times are higher compared to desktop.
-The median TLS negotiation time for mobile CDN is 183 milliseconds, while for Origin servers it's 302 milliseconds.
-At the 90th percentile, mobile CDN takes 216 milliseconds, whereas Origin servers require 416 milliseconds.
+Mobile devices show a similar pattern, with CDN performing better than origin servers, but the overall negotiation times are higher compared to desktop.
+The median TLS negotiation time for mobile CDN is 183 milliseconds, while for origin servers it's 302 milliseconds.
+At the 90th percentile, mobile CDN takes 216 milliseconds, whereas origin servers require 416 milliseconds.

 {{ figure_markup(
   image="tls-negotiation-mobile.png",